erikfalk/Notes/Postgres_Docker_Windows.md

 0. Install Docker for Windows
 1. run in cmd docker "docker pull postgres" to get the latest docker image
 2. run in cmd docker run --rm -e POSTGRES_PASSWORD=chooseOwnPassword --name pg_test -P postgres
-3. go to cli of running postgres docker container with name pg_docker
+3. go to cli of running postgres docker container with name pg_test
 4. in cli enter "su - postgres"
 5. in cli enter "create user testuser" to create the user with name testuser
 6. in cli enter "createdb testdb" to create the the db with name testdb